Two-Day Homeschool Program (Grades 1-6)

 Mondays and Tuesdays: 9:00 AM to 2:00 PM

-Our Two-Day Enrichment Program is designed specifically for homeschooling families who are seeking a warm, community-centered environment to supplement their home education.
-Children spend two full days each week with us, engaging in hands-on learning that supports their intellectual, emotional, and social development.
+The Two-Day Homeschool Enrichment Program is designed for homeschooling families seeking a rhythmic, community-centered learning environment that meaningfully complements home education.
+Children spend two full days each week engaged in hands-on, developmentally aligned learning that supports intellectual growth, emotional resilience, social connection, and a lasting love of learning.

 -